19 Career Options After Learning Japanese

 Is there a way I can make money?

 As a YouTuber, you can introduce your viewers to various aspects of Japanese culture.
-Further, you can sell products and services besides creating “how-to” videos.
+Furthermore, you can sell products and services in addition to creating “how-to” videos.

 Affiliate marketing, advertisement, and promotion can also earn you money.